Many non-profits, particularly smaller charities and start-ups, operate without a business plan.

 Business planning is a process of answering, “What problem(s) are we attempting to solve?” or “What are we working to achieve?”
 But also, “Who will lead us there, by what time limit, and how much money and other support, will it demand?”

 A nonprofit business plan can help the nonprofit and its management team to be prepared for future risks, by answering questions such as, “What is the possibility that the outlined activities will remain as it is? or that our current revenue streams will continue to provide this level of revenue?
 And what is Plan B if something doesn't work out?

 How to write a nonprofit business plan?

 As we said earlier, a nonprofit is a type of business, and many of the same rules that apply to a for-profitable business also apply to a nonprofit organization.

 Now that, there are similarities between the two type of businesses, you'll find details about how to write a business plan will be useful for your nonprofit business as well.

 However, there is a little difference in creating a business plan for a nonprofit business plan which you should consider when working on your nonprofit business plan outline.

 For example, even the reason why you've decided to create a business plan for your nonprofit organization will probably be different than the reasons why a for-profit organization requires a business plan.

 Many businesses, particularly small businesses, engage in the business plan process because they require funding via a bank loan or some other source of credit.

-A nonprofit organization is more likely to need a business plan for other reasons, such as gaining the support of important, potential donors or to get a government grant.
+A nonprofit organization is more likely to need a business plan for other reasons, such as gaining the support of important, potential donors or getting a government grant.